If you have questions about iOS 9 features, review this iOS 9 FAQ page for helpful information and answers.

 On September 16, 2015, Apple released iOS 9.
 We'd like to offer you a brief overview of iOS 9 and try to answer some questions you may have at this time.

-iOS 9 is the newest version of the mobile operating system for Apple devices, including the iPhone, iPad, and iPod Touch. iOS 9 contains a number of new features that will make your device easier to use.
+iOS 9 is a newer version of the mobile operating system for Apple devices, including the iPhone, iPad, and iPod Touch. iOS 9 contains several new features that will make your device easier to use.

 iOS 9 became available for download starting September 16, 2015.